 McGarvey, Stephen Professor of Epidemiology, Director of International Health Institute

-Operario, Don Associate Dean for Academic Affairs, Associate Professor of Behavioral and Social Sciences
+Operario, Don Associate Dean for Academic Affairs, Professor of Behavioral and Social Sciences

-White, Michael Robert E. Turner Distinguished Professor of Population Studies, Professor of Sociology
+White, Michael Robert E. Turner Distinguished Professor of Population Studies, Professor of Sociology, Director of Spatial Structures in the Social Sciences

 Population Association of America